phpanhey/LeuchtturmParser/Readme.md

 # Leuchtturmparser 🕯
 This Go project aims to extract menu information from the Leuchtturm's website using OCR (Optical Character Recognition).
-It parses the extracted data to provide users with a convenient way to view the menu items available for the day.
+It parses the extracted data to provide users with a convenient way to view the menu items available for week.

 ## How it works
 The project utilizes OCR to extract text from the menu card image fetched from Leuchtturm's website.
-Once the text is extracted, it parses it to identify the menu items available for the day.
+Once the text is extracted, it parses it to identify the menu items available for week.
 Users can then view these menu items in a readable format.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improvement, feel free to open an issue or submit a pull request.